-This survey monitors changes in Canadian families.
-It collects information on: conjugal and parental history (chronology of marriages, common-law unions and children), family origins, children's home leaving, fertility intentions as well as work history and other socioeconomic characteristics.
+The General Social Survey - Family monitors changes in Canadian families.
+It collects information on conjugal and parental history (chronology of marriages, common-law unions and children), family origins, children's home leaving, fertility intentions, and other socioeconomic characteristics.

 The information collected will impact program and policy areas such as parental benefits, child care strategies, child custody and spousal support programs.